VXRAIL DELIVERS UNMATCHED VALUE TO FEDERAL AGENCIES STARTING WITH DEPLOYMENT

-Many federal IT staffs already know about the many benefits that Dell EMC’s VxRail hyperconverged infrastructure (HCI) appliance deliver from an IT modernization and transformation perspective.
+Many federal IT staffs already know about the many benefits that Dell EMC’s VxRail hyper-converged infrastructure (HCI) appliance delivers from an IT modernization and transformation perspective.
 Its ability to lower total cost of ownership, simplify management, and automate and orchestrate infrastructure around virtualization — in effect, delivering agile, cloud-like IT to the enterprise — brings enormous value to federal agencies.
 We have discussed how many of these benefits connect to federal agencies’ needs in our latest solution brief Advancing Energy Department Data Center Modernization Goals With Dell EMC VxRail™.

 But a key benefit of VxRail that often gets overlooked is its ability to deploy quickly and easily.
 One of the biggest headaches associated with setting up and deploying any new piece of infrastructure is the time investment required.
-Whether it’s storage, compute, an application, or an infrastructure management or monitoring platform, getting a new appliance from the box to operation can eat up days, even weeks in some cases.
+Whether it’s storage, compute, an application, or infrastructure management or monitoring platform, getting a new appliance from the box to operation can eat up days, even weeks in some cases.

 Federal agency IT staffs have a lot on their plates, and time is in short supply.
 And that’s why VxRail makes great sense for agencies looking to smartly modernize and scale their on-premises infrastructures.
 Besides providing all the same scalability, agility, efficiency, and performance that a cloud environment offers, VxRail HCI is also super quick and easy to set up.

 So what makes VxRail so quick and easy to deploy?